 General Macarthur: "We are gathered here, representatives of the major warring powers, to conclude a solemn agreement, whereby peace may be restored.
 It is my earnest hope, and indeed the hope of all mankind, that from this solemn occassion, a better world shall emerge out of the blood and carnage of the past.
 A world founded upon faith and understanding, of man and the fulfillment of his most cherished wish, of freedom, tolerance, and justice."

 In World at War, The opening of "Vendetta" the first Russian mission in the game.
-What happens is you're laying in the Red fountain, watching as you're follow comrades are being killed by Nazi soldiers.
+What happens is you're laying in the Red fountain, watching as your follow comrades are being killed by Nazi soldiers.
 The Music doesn't help whatsoever.

 Call of Duty: Black Ops has the death of Dimitri Petrenko in Project Nova.
 Long story short, the antagonist, Soviet General Dragovich, decides to test his newly acquired Nova 6 gas on his own men.
 Unlike the aforementioned Shepherd, he doesn't even have the excuse of tying up loose ends - he just does it because he has something against Reznov.
 It's not even a quick death - you watch him suffocate and vomit as his skin burns, while he's banging uselessly on the glass door between your cells.
 The fact that the usually hamtastic Reznov is recounting this in a completely downbeat, despairing tone does not help.
-Indeed, Dimitri - 'You should have died in Berlin.'

 Looks like death doesn't like to be cheated.